nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * is stored in `EndpointList` of the `Model`
 * encapsulates an API endpoint

-An `Endpoint` contains the following components:
+An `Endpoint` contains the following attributes:
-1. a `Method` which represents the type of request an API endpoint will send to the server
+1. a `Method`, which represents the type of request an API endpoint will send to the server
-2. a `Address` which represents the address to which the API request is made
+2. a `Address`, which represents the address to which the API request is made
-3. a `Data` which represents the data that is to be sent to the server when an API request is made.
+3. a `Data`, which represents the data that is to be sent to the server when an API request is made
 4. a Headers Set, which encapsulates a list of zero or more `Header` objects, where each `Header` represents a header that is to be sent to the server
 5. a Tags Set, which encapsulates a list of zero or more `Tags` objects
-6. a `Response`, which represents the response that an API receives from the server.
+6. a `Response`, which represents the response that an API receives from the server

 * There are a certain set of requests that an API can make: GET, POST, PUT, DELETE, HEAD, OPTIONS, PATCH.
-* A `Method` object will always be one of the above requests.
+* A `Method` object will always be one of the above requests
-* `Data` represents the data that is to be sent to the server when an API request is made.
+* `Data` represents the data that is to be sent to the server when an API request is made
-* `Data` can be empty, as some API calls do not send any data to the server.
+* `Data` can be empty, as some API calls do not send any data to the server
 * Before an API call is made, the `Response` object will be empty
-* Only when a Request#executeTimed(request) is called will a `Response` contain information about the API call response.
+* Only when a Request#executeTimed(request) is called will a `Response` contain information about the API call response

 Given below is the Sequence Flow Diagram when a Endpoint gets added to the `EndpointList` through the AddCommand: to-do

 #### Design consideration:
 ##### Aspect: How the components within `Endpoint` are added or changed
-* Current Choice: Components within `Endpoint` are immutable, meaning that if there is a component that has to be edited or added, a new Endpoint object has to be created.
+* **Current Choice**: Attributes within `Endpoint` are immutable, meaning that if there is an attribute that has to be edited or added, a new Endpoint object has to be created.
-* Pros:
-  ** Concept of Immutability is met
-  ** Less prone to bugs as all components of an Endpoint object are fixed
+    * Pros: Concept of Immutability is met, making the code less prone to bugs as all components of an Endpoint object are fixed
-* Cons:
-  ** Less flexible, more steps needed in creating or editing Endpoint objects
+    * Cons: Less flexible, more steps needed in creating or editing Endpoint objects

-* Alternative 1: Allow certain components within `Endpoint`, like `Header` and `Data` to be mutable
+* **Alternative 1**: Allow certain components within `Endpoint`, like `Header` and `Data` to be mutable
-* Pros:
-  ** Less overhead as fewer objects are created
+    * Pros: Less overhead as fewer objects are created
-* Cons:
-  ** Prone to error as a Component might not be correctly changed
+    * Cons: Prone to error as a Component might not be correctly changed

 ### Request feature